lkesteloot/unsong/unsong.md

 The circle flared brighter and higher than I’d ever seen before, probably because Sohu had constructed it ten times better than the quick job Ana and I had done back in her bedroom.
 Sarah still just watched, but looked like she might snap at any moment.
 I sat down at the table, rubbed my temples.

 “We’ll try this again,” said Sohu.
-“Look into my eyes…”
+“Look into my eyes...”